 In January 2019, the Company received the approval of the TSX to renew its normal course issuer bid (the "Bid") to purchase for cancellation up to 8,830,000 Common Shares (approximately 10% of the public float) through the facilities of the TSX, and on alternative Canadian trading systems.
 The Bid commenced on January 15, 2019, and provides the Company with flexibility to purchase Common Shares for cancellation until January 14, 2020, or on such earlier date as the Bid is complete.
 Subject to the TSX's block purchase exception, on any trading day, purchases under the Bid will not exceed 54,852 Common Shares.
 The price that the Company will pay for any Common Shares purchased under the Bid will be the prevailing market price at the time of purchase and any Common Shares purchased will be cancelled.
-As at May 14, 2019, the Company has not acquired any Common Shares under the Bid.
+As at August 14, 2019, the Company has not acquired any Common Shares under the Bid.

-During 2018, under a normal course issuer bid that commenced on January 15, 2018 and ended on January 14, 2019, the Company acquired and cancelled 703,585 Common Shares at a weighted average price of \$8.89 per share, for a total cost of \$6.3 million.
+During 2018, under a normal course issuer bid that commenced on January 15, 2018 and ended on January 14, 2019, the Company acquired and cancelled 703,585 Common Shares at a weighted average price of \$8.89 per share, for a total cost of \$6.3 million, which purchases were made during the three months ended of March 31, 2018.